boldare/xsolve-model-factory/README.md

 ```

-**TODO Add code example for ModelFactoryCollectionAwareModelFactoryTrait **

-This snippet defines two model factory collections (with ids
+This snippet defines one model factory collections `$modelFactoryCollection` and two model
-`example.model_factory_collection.first` and
-`example.model_factory_collection.second` respectively).
-It also defines a
-single model factory (with id `example.model_factory.foo`).
-This service has a
-tag assigned with `name` attribute equal
-`xsolve.model_factory_bundle.model_factory` (which will result in it being
-processed by
-`Xsolve\ModelFactory\DependencyInjection\CompilerPass\ModelFactoryCollectionCompilerPass`)
-and `model-factory-collection-id` attribute containing service ids of
-respective collections.
+factories `$fooModelFactory` and `$bazModelFactory` which are added to the collection.

+Afterwards it is possible to call `createModel` method (as well as other methods
+characteristic for model factories) on the collection and model will be created as long as
+there is one and only one model factory supporting given object.

 Creating nested models
 ----------------------